 The Skies are generally clear during the winter, with good mountain views.

 December is the beginning of winter in Nepal.
 The temperature is mild but not as cold as the other month of winter, such as January and February.
-December is not as crowded as the Spring (March, April, and May) and Fall season (September, October, and November), so it is the best month of the year for those who love less crowded places and enjoy the clear sunny skies, mild temperatures in most of the tourist places.
+December is not as crowded as the Spring (March, April, and May) and Fall seasons (September, October, and November), so it is the best month of the year for those who love less crowded places and enjoy the clear sunny skies, mild temperatures in most of the tourist places.
 If you are planning a trip above 3,000 meters above sea level, we suggest you prepare well because it is more challenging due to the cold temperature and snow on the trail.

 You can plan to travel to Nepal to celebrate festivals, including Christmas and the New Year.
 One of Nepal’s best places to celebrate Christmas and New Year is Pokhara.
 The city’s whole vibe, especially Lakeside Street, changes during Christmas and New Year.
 People celebrate the festival by performing folk music and dancing.
 The restaurants and souvenir shops provide entertainment and great offers and discounts.
 The other popular local festivals celebrated during winter are Maghe Shakranti, Saraswati Puja, and Holi.